From San José to Tortuguero

 Don’t get me wrong, I am aware that I am a tourist myself and I love to meet people, co-tourists included.
 But sometimes too much is too much.

-So, did I convinced you and you decided to visit Tortuguero?
+So, did I convince you and you decided to visit Tortuguero?
 Now you have the choice to go by car (up to a certain point as you can only arrive by boat), by shuttle (min USD 50) or by public transportation.

 Take a cab or Uber (just tried it here for the sake of trying).
-Go to Grand Terminal del Caribe.
+Go to Gran Terminal del Caribe.
 Our Uber driver said “ah, el Caribeño”, so add this to make sure you get to the right place.

 Take your ticket at the booth for the 6:30 am or 9 am bus to Cariari (2 hours ride).
 Don’t try a later one to make sure that even if the bus is delayed you still get your bus connection in Cariari and then the last boat at 1pm or 4:30pm in La Pavona.
 The ticket costs 1’600 Colones.